 Carolyn Laub is a nonprofit strategy consultant, social entrepreneur, and executive coach.
 She helps nonprofits and foundations with strategic communications, strategy development, policy advocacy, growth, and fundraising.
-With each client, she leverages her deep content expertise in LGBTQ equality, education justice, youth leadership, and community organizing.
+With each client, she leverages her deep content expertise in LGBTQ equality, education equity and justice, youth leadership, and community organizing.

 Previously, Carolyn founded and led (1998-2014) a youth leadership social justice non-profit, Gay-Straight Alliance Network, which organizes LGBTQ youth to advocate for safety, equity, and restorative justice in schools.
 She grew 40 GSA clubs in California to 940, trained youth advocates who helped pass 12 pieces of legislation, and took her statewide model in California to scale nationally, accelerating a movement of 4,000+ GSA clubs today.